Steam Accessibility

 Steam Curators: “Curators” recommend games based on their personal criteria.
 Though Curators pages are difficult to navigate to, disabled Curators pages were one of the only places we found actual info on accessibility.

-User Flow for Steam- where do users look for accessibility info?
+User Flow- where do users look for accessibility info?

 Figma File